 We designed the kitchen to be a highly functional space, to make it a pleasure to cook and spend time in.
-The zone between the sink, fridge and hob works well and we built two full height larder-style storage units to house dry goods.
-The central kitchen peninsula is capacious and contains numerous storage drawers and cupboards as well as a pullout bin.
+The zone between the sink, fridge and hob works well and we built two full-height larder-style storage units to house dry goods.
+The central kitchen peninsula is capacious and contains numerous storage drawers and cupboards as well as a pull-out bin.

 We love our client’s choice of Louis Poulsen and Normann Copenhagen lighting as feature pendants.

-Our client said:
+Our client says

 “Great company to work with, thoughtful and creative.
 I had an initial idea of what I wanted and all the team at Sheffield Sustainable Kitchens worked with me to deliver exactly what I was hoping for.
-The recycled glass worktop is a triumph, the hand painted cabinets are beautiful and extremely high quality.
+The recycled glass worktop is a triumph, the hand-painted cabinets are beautiful and extremely high quality.
 I am absolutely thrilled with my new kitchen”.